PaddlePaddle/book/05.recommender_system/README.md

 #### Candidate Generation Network

-Youtube models candidate generation as a multiclass classification problem with a huge number of classes equal to the number of videos.
+YouTube models candidate generation as a multi-class classification problem with a huge number of classes equal to the number of videos.
 The architecture of the model is as follows:

 <p align="center">
 <img src="image/Deep_candidate_generation_model_architecture.en.png" width="70%" ><br/>
 Figure 2.
 Deep candidate generation model.
 </p>

 The first stage of this model maps watching history and search queries into fixed-length representative features.
-Then, an MLP (multi-layer perceptron, as described in the [Recognize Digits](https://github.com/PaddlePaddle/book/blob/develop/recognize_digits/README.md) tutorial) takes the concatenation of all representative vectors.
+Then, an MLP (multi-layer Perceptron, as described in the [Recognize Digits](https://github.com/PaddlePaddle/book/blob/develop/recognize_digits/README.md) tutorial) takes the concatenation of all representative vectors.
 The output of the MLP represents the user' *intrinsic interests*.
 At training time, it is used together with a softmax output layer for minimizing the classification error.
 At serving time, it is used to compute the relevance of the user with all movies.

 For a user $U$, the predicted watching probability of video $i$ is